 Auto Central guest expert articles provide industry authorities with an outlet to share their views and insights on emerging trends, challenges, technologies, best practices, and regulatory compliance.
 Interested contributors should submit their questions, abstracts, outlines, or completed drafts to the editor for consideration.

 By delivering valuable information and ideas to Auto Central readers, industry insiders bring increased visibility and credibility to themselves, their organizations, and issues of importance to them.
 Guest expert articles provide contributors with unique thought leadership opportunities via:

 - Prominent placement of all articles on the Auto Central home page

 - Prominent placement in the Auto Central email newsletter

 - Article exposure through multiple social media channels

-Guest expert articles should address a significant trend or issue of interest to Auto Central readers, and should provide information that our readers will find useful/actionable.
-Articles should offer a thoughtful — even provocative — take on the chosen theme, and can combine opinion with fact-based observation and information.
+Guest expert articles should address a significant trend or issue of interest to Auto Central readers, and should provide practical, actionable information that our readers will find useful.
+Articles should offer a thoughtful — even provocative — take on the chosen theme and can combine opinion with fact-based observation and information.
 Possible angles include:

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.